markwest1972/smart-security-camera/s3-upload/readme.md

 1. Clone this directory and it's contents to your machine - for example to "*/usr/local/bin/scripts/*".
 2. Run "*npm install*" to install node.js AWS dependancies.
-3. Update config.json with your AWS credentials.
+3. Update **config.json** with your AWS credentials and AWS Locale.
 4. Run "*sudo chmod +x*" on both the sh and js files (just to make sure that they can be run).
 5. Test the script by running "*./process-file.sh your-bucket-name file-to-upload*".
 Your file should have been uploaded to s3 and the local copy deleted.